panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 On top of that, Vite can also load variables from `.env` file.
 Under the hood, Vite uses [dotenv](https://github.com/motdotla/dotenv).
 But you don't have to manually call anything related to dotenv: Vite does everything for you.

-For example having an `.env` file like this:
+For example, having an `.env` file like this:

 ```bash
 VITE_MY_VAR=value